shaheennabi/US-visa-machine-learning-end-to-end-project/README.md

 - This is the end-to-end-machine learning project

 - The US Visa is the problem satement

+- we will be using modular coding practices like design pattern to make it unique